Frequently asked

 What is MCP?

-Model Context Protocol (MCP) is a standard for AI assistants to access external tools.
-GNO provides an MCP server so Claude Desktop, Cursor, Zed, Windsurf, Amp, Raycast, and more can search your documents.
+Model Context Protocol (MCP) is an open standard that lets AI assistants use external tools.
+GNO provides an MCP server so Claude Desktop, Cursor, Zed, Windsurf, and other AI tools can search your documents as if they had your entire knowledge base available.

 Can I use GNO in scripts?